By: Laurie Frankel

 Location: The Author Talk event will take place virtually on Zoom.
 Please plan to join us at the JCA or register to receive the link.

-Derek Black was raised to take over the white nationalist movement in the United States.
-Their father, Don Black, was a former Grand Wizard in the Ku Klux Klan and started Stormfront, the internet’s first white supremacist website—Derek built the kids’ page.
-David Duke, was also their close family friend and mentor.
-Racist hatred, though often wrapped up in respectability, was all Derek knew.
+When coded language and creeping authoritarianism spread white nationalist ideas, this is an essential book with a powerful voice.
+Adrianne (formerly Derek) Black was raised to take over the white nationalist movement in the United States.
+Adrianne's father, Don Black, was a former Grand Wizard in the Ku Klux Klan and started Stormfront, the internet’s first white supremacist website—Adrianne built the kids’ page.
+David Duke was also a close family friend and mentor.
+Racist hatred, often wrapped up in respectability, was all Adrianne knew.

-This is a thoughtful, insightful, and moving account of a singular life, with important lessons for our troubled times.
-Derek can trace a uniquely insider account of the rise of white nationalism, and how a child indoctrinated with hate can become an anti-racist adult.
-Few understand the ideology, motivations, or tactics of the white nationalist movement like Derek, and few have ever made so profound a change.
+The Klansman's Son is a thoughtful, insightful, and moving account of a singular life, with important lessons for our troubled times.
+Adrianne can trace a uniquely insider account of the rise of white nationalism, and how a child indoctrinated with hate can become an anti-racist adult.
+Few understand the ideology, motivations, or tactics of the white nationalist movement like Adrianne, and few have ever made so profound a change.

 By Larry Tye